clearpix.gif (43 bytes)

 9.0 Trades

-9.1 The deadline for all trades will be posted on "Calendar" section of the home page each chapter.
+9.1 The deadline for all trades each chapter will be posted on "Calendar" section of the home page.
 Any trade made after this deadline will not become official until the following chapter.

 9.1(a) The trading deadline for the season is the end of Chapter Four.
 This date will also be posted under the "Calendar" section of the home page.
-No trades may be made from this date until the end of the playoffs.
+No trade may be announced from this date until the end of the playoffs.

 9.3 Any trade may be voided by the Commissioner if, in his judgment, the trade violates the "best interests of the league."